UL-FRI-LGM/cescg2023-webgpu/Part 1/Task Description.md

 </html>
 ```

-* Create a JavaScript file named `main.js` and initialize the WebGPU adapter,
+* In the project root directory, create a JavaScript file named `main.js` and
-device, and canvas:
+initialize the WebGPU adapter, device, and canvas:

 ```js
 const adapter = await navigator.gpu.requestAdapter();